 🔗 On-site resource: Safer Gambling Guide

 Remember: no strategy, tipster, or system guarantees success.
-Only bet what you can afford to lose.
+You should only ever bet wuth money you can afford to lose.
+If you're ever sweating too much on a bet, you're betting too high!

 You’ve now got the basics of how betting works in the UK.
-The next step is to build on this foundation with more specific guides and tools:
+Your next steps our to build your knowledge with the help of our more specific betting guides and tools:

 👉 Bookmark this guide and return whenever you need a refresher.
 As you build knowledge, your confidence — and enjoyment — will grow.